0atman/noboilerplate/CODE_OF_CONDUCT.md

 You may report in the following ways:

 -   By tagging the `@Moderators` role on the Discord server in situations that require immediate moderator attention.
--   By sending a direct message (DM) to ModMail from our Discord server.
+-   By sending a direct message (DM) to Modmail from our Discord server.

 ### Appeal Procedure